Update: This article was last updated by Moonpreneur on 24th April 2023 to reflect the accuracy and up-to-date information on the page.

 9. Rise of STEAM-based Programs

-The paramount goal of STEAM-based learning is to assist students to develop skills that they will require in order to be successful in the future.
+The paramount goal of STEAM-based learning is to assist students in developing skills that they will require in order to be successful in the future.
 Irrespective of the industry they are interested in, it is critical that students enter college or the industrial workforce with a set of well-rounded skills that allow them to easily adapt to an ever-evolving and fast-paced environment.

 10. Subscription-Based Model for Learning